Timeline of the Russo-Ukrainian war (1 June 2025 – 31 August 2025): 1 June

 Twelve Ukrainian soldiers were killed and sixty were wounded in a Russian missile attack on the 239th Polygon training ground north of Dnipro.
 The attack led to the resignation of Major General Mykhailo Drapatyi as Commander of the Ukrainian Ground Forces that same day.

 During the night between 31 May and 1 June, Russia launched a large-scale air attack on Ukraine, with 472 drones and seven missiles according to the Ukrainian Air Force.

-Atesh claimed to have destroyed a relay box on the Volnovakha-Mariupol railway in occupied Donetsk Oblast.
+The Atesh movement claimed to have destroyed a relay box on the Volnovakha-Mariupol railway in occupied Donetsk Oblast.

 The Security Service of Ukraine (SBU) conducted Operation Spiderweb which they claimed hit "more than 40" Russian aircraft, including A-50s, Tu-95s and Tu-22 M3s at four airbases, including the Belaya air base in Irkutsk Oblast, more than 4000 km from the Ukrainian border, following a drone attack launched from within Russia, near each of the affected bases.

 The number 68 Klimov-Moscow train was derailed when an "explosion" collapsed a railway bridge it was travelling on in Bryansk Oblast.
 According to Bryansk governor Alexander Bogomaz, one passenger was killed while 66 were injured with 47 being hospitalised.
 Russian senator Andrey Klishas, chair of the Federation Council Committee on constitutional legislation and state construction, blamed Ukraine for the incident.
 Another bridge explosion in Kursk Oblast led to a train derailment that injured one worker according to the acting governor.

 Geolocated footage showed that Russian forces took the rural settlements of Zoria, Dyliivka and Dachne, near Toretsk.

 The Russian Ministry of Defense claimed that Russian forces captured the villages of Kindrashivka and Oleksiivka in Sumy Oblast.